Annapolis Drug Lawyer

 Whether a person is distributing drugs can be inferred by any number of pieces of circumstantial evidence, even if the police do not actually witness the crime.
 If a person is arrested with a large amount of drugs on their person or a large stack of cash, they will be assumed to be actively selling the items.

 In addition, if a warrant reveals large amounts of drugs, packaging materials, or proceeds from sales, the police may be able to charge all the people in the location with distribution or even trafficking.
 In short, the amount of drugs found on a person is the main factor that determines which category of charges they will face.
+Anyone facing severe drug charges should reach out to a local lawyer right away.

 Talk to an Annapolis Drug Attorney Today